breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 ![Impostor Syndrome](../../assets/images/6cf4655f-665f-4f68-b021-f34238cedd69.png)

 At some point in our lives (some more than others) we all have thought we are the most stupid person in a room, if we keep thinking that for a long time and we don't get comfortable on any discipline we may even think that we are not that smart.
 BULLSHIT!
-You are a part of this school, we do not accept people that we don't think are smart enough to make a living as a developer, you need to belive that, specially on tough times!
+You are a part of this school, we do not accept people that we don't think are smart enough to make a living as a developer, you need to believe that, especially on tough times!

 > If a particular exercise or project is hard, instead of thinking you are not good at this, look for new ways of absorbing the content.
 Talk to a mentor and we'll give you exactly what you need.